Metacontroller Integration¶

 For a more detailed explanation of how Metacontroller works and the many options of controllers it support please read the Upstream Documentation

 Kubecfg integrates with Metacontroller by exposing an httpd endpoint that accept POSTs from the metacontroller and respond with the expected JSON object.
-By leveraging kubecfg to produce the response you can use all the extra features provided on top of standard jsonnet.

-Example usage
+Example usage¶

 The following example will use code from metacontroller-example